 PIANISTS and CONDUCTORS: Selected pianist and conductor applicants will receive specific audition requirements in their invitations.

 DIRECTORS: Directors will be asked to present their portfolios at the time of their interview.

 Opera Saratoga provides a weekly allowance, a transportation stipend, and shared-accommodation housing.
 Please note that Opera Saratoga only provides housing to participants and does not provide housing to spouses/partners, children, other relatives and/or pets.

 Non US citizens must be able to demonstrate work eligibility.
 Citizens from other countries who are studying at Music Conservatories in the United States are encouraged to apply.
 Foreign applicants must have the requisite US training or working permissions to participate in the program.
 Opera Saratoga will not be responsible for obtaining the paperwork necessary to participate in this program.
 We request that applicants confirm in advance that they are eligible to apply to the program.

-Opera Saratoga's YA Program is a three-tiered program which provides opportunities for undergraduate, graduate students, and emerging professionals.
+Opera Saratoga's YA Program is a two-tiered program which provides opportunities for undergraduate, graduate students, and emerging professionals.
 While there is no age limit, artists are generally under 32 years of age.
 Exceptions are made on a case by case basis.
 Artists over 30 years of age should explain on their application why they feel Opera Saratoga's Young Artist Program would be an appropriate program for them at this specific stage of their career.